nicolas17/mapillary_apidoc/source/includes/_im.md

 --------- | -----------
 comment | The actual comment
-created_at | When comment was commented in EPOCH ms key | Uniq key of comment, this key could be used to delete comment user{} | Struct of user user[username] | Username of user user[avatar]| Link to avatar of user
+created_at | When comment was commented in EPOCH ms key | Unique key of comment, this key could be used to delete comment user{} | Struct of user user[username] | Username of user user[avatar]| Link to avatar of user